 This album is the band's first to feature synthesizers in each of the songs.
 It is also the band's last album to include a song that lasted over 10 minutes.

 The album opens up with an explosion and the hit "Tom Sawyer" with the synthesizer sound of Geddy Lee perfectly synchronized with Neil Peart's bass drum, which takes us with a 4/4 time signature, to the verse of the song.
-Seemingly a simple song to play, but do not get excited because there is no band that yet been born that managed to make a worthy cover of it and believe us there were many greats who tried.
-Already in the first instrumental section we move to the exceptional 7/8 weight , which changes again in the second instrumental part to another exceptional time signature 7/4.
-This song evolved from a musical part that Geddy Lee used to play on the synthesizer during the bands sound checks.
-This musical part that starts at 1:33, is played on the synthesizer in a cyclical manner along 8 bars, when at the ninth bar Alex Lifeson is joining and playing the same musical part on the guitar along with the synthesizer for 2 more bars, before taking off for his crazy solo.
+Seemingly a simple song to play, but do not get excited because no band has yet been born that managed to make a worthy cover of it, and believe us many greats tried.
+Already in the first instrumental section, we move to the exceptional 7/8 time signature, which changes again in the second instrumental part to another exceptional time signature 7/4.
+This song evolved from a musical part that Geddy Lee used to play on the synthesizer during the band's sound checks.
+This musical part which starts at 1:33, is played on the synthesizer cyclically along 8 bars, when at the ninth bar Alex Lifeson is joining and playing the same musical part on the guitar along with the synthesizer for 2 more bars, before taking off for his crazy solo.
 And notice what happens during those 2 bars of overlap between the guitar and synthesizer.
 After a bar and a half the synthesizer leaves and the guitar is left to play another half box alone, until Geddy Lee enters with his bass playing exactly the same melody as the guitar and synthesizer before him.
 We have already said that while writing the materials, the band has always thought ahead about the way the songs will be performed live, without the help of guest musicians.
 So this half box is meant to allow Geddy Lee to leave the synthesizer and start playing the bass during the shows.
 And what's happening with Neil Peart's drums starting at 2:30 can simply not be explained in words.
 Just remember, if someone asks you when and where the concept of "Air Drumming" was born, you will direct him to this point exactly, starting at 2:30 of the song.

 The second track "Red Barchetta" was recorded in one take, do you get it ???